Below

 substance than is typically seen in bitches of modern vintage.

 Her ears are not "tiny" but are beautifully placed.
-She has
+She

 good wrinkle, eye shape and placement, and again,